Sensini7/WebApp-Deployment-With-Ansible/Ansible Project.md

 - it does not install git
 - does not update th host nodes nor install apache
-- does not clone and copy the webapp
+- does not clone and move the webapp to the Apache directory
 - does not install ansible

 **The above tasks will be done by ansible on the host nodes.**